dylemma/xml-spac/tutorial.md

 We combine the "id" and "name" parsers using
 The `mapN` method comes from the [Cats](https://typelevel.org/cats/) library when we did `import cats.syntax.apply._` since `Parser` is a member of Cats's [`Applicative`](https://typelevel.org/cats/typeclasses/applicative.html) typeclass.
-This allows us to combine the "id" and "name" parsers to create a single parser that runs both of them and passes their outputs to the function we provide (`Author`).
+This allows us to combine the "id" and "name" parsers to create a single parser that runs both of them and passes their outputs to the function we provide (`Author.apply`).
-Passing `Author` to `mapN` here is possible because `Author` is a case class, which makes its auto-generated companion object extend `(String, String) => Author`.
+(Note that in Scala 2.x we could've just passed `Author` since it is the companion to a case class and so it extends `(String, String) => Author`, but in Scala 3 you'll get a warning about auto-insertion of the `apply` method).
 We mark the `AuthorParser` as implicit so that it can be used with some convenience methods later on.

 Note that `mapN` is a method that Cats adds to tuples of any arity (up to 22 at the time of writing) in which each member is an instance of some `F[_]` type that belongs to the `Applicative` typeclass.